robindemourat/video-mosaics/README.md

 # Usage

-If you use just ``node convert`` the script presumes your inputting a video located at relative path `./input/vid.mp4` and outputting at `./output/`.
+If you use just ``node convert`` the script presumes that you're giving it a a video located at relative path `./input/vid.mp4` and want to output resulting files at relative path `./output/`.

 Accepted arguments of the script :